Wednesday, December 31, 2025

 2025 Year End Review

-My paddling year got off to a slow start due to my mother’s passing.
-I spent January and February making final arrangements, selling the family farm and settling the estate.
-I did get out for a solo trip in January on the Blackstone from Manville to Albion, and a trip in February with Bill, Chuck and Jeff on the Wood/Pawcatuck from Alton to Bradford.
-I also presented at the Canoe Camping Training in January for the NHAMC
+Family obligations resulted in my paddling year getting off to a slow start in 2025.
+I did a solo trip in January on the Blackstone - Manville to Albion, and a group trip with Bill, Chuck and Jeff in February on the Wood/Pawcatuck - Alton to Bradford.

-My paddling picked up again in March, and I got out to a lot of whitewater favorites including the Branch, Upper Millers, Scantic, Sugar, Knightville, Otter Brook, Crystal, Tville (1, 2), Fife Brook (1, 2, 3), the Dead and the Piscat.
+Things started picking up again in March - especially for whitewater.
+Over the year, I got out on a lot of whitewater favorites including the Branch, Upper Millers, Scantic, Sugar, Knightville, Otter Brook, Crystal, Tville (1, 2), Fife Brook (1, 2, 3), the Dead and the Piscat.
 I also joined the Millbrook club with the purchase of a new (to me) Milbrook Outrage

 Scantic Spring Splash

-While I was glad to spend so much time in my whitewater boats, it didn’t leave a lot of time for flatwater or sea kayak trips.
+While it was great to spend so much time in my whitewater boats, it didn’t leave a lot of time for flatwater or sea kayak trips.
 I did lead joint flatwater/sea kayak trips on Point Judith Pond and the Narrow River.
 I also led a Blackstone Valley Paddle Club trip in Providence, a flatwater trip on the Charles, and helped with the RICKA Flatwater Training.

 I did 45 trips including 16 flatwater, 14 whitewater, 12 sea kayak and 3 camping.
 My 11-year average is 53 trips/year, but with the slow start in January and February and a slow finish in December due to bursitis in my knee, I was well below that average this year.
 I was out 10 nights camping compared to 2 last year.
 I had one swim in Lower Poplar on the Dead compared to 4 swims last year.